1756816642/airbrake-docs/jekyll/_docs/airbrake-faq/what-is-severity.md

 ---
 layout: classic-docs
-title: What is severity
+title: What is severity?
 categories: [airbrake-faq]
-description: what is severity
+description: what severity is and how it is used
 ---

-### What is severity?

 ![severity.png](/docs/assets/img/docs/airbrake/severity.png)